 Programme and confirmed speakers

-The programme will be developed by Prof. Ton Liefaard, UNICEF Chair in Children’s Rights at Leiden University, and Prof. Julia Sloth-Nielsen, Professor of Children’s Rights in the Developing World at Leiden University.

-Please find the programme of the previous edition of the Summer School here.
+The programme is being developed by Prof. Ton Liefaard, UNICEF Chair in Children’s Rights and Vice-Dean of Leiden Law School (Leiden University), and Prof. Julia Sloth-Nielsen, Professor of Children’s Rights in the Developing World at Leiden University.
+Please find the tentative programme here.

-We were proud that Prof. Benyam Dawit Mezmur (Associate Professor of Law at the University of the Western Cape, member and former Chair of the UN Committee on the Rights of the Child, member and former chair of the African Committee of Experts on the Rights and Welfare of the Child) visited The Hague to deliver his key note speech in which he underlined the consequences of climate change to the overall implementation of children's rights.
+We are proud to announce that Prof. Benyam Dawit Mezmur (Associate Professor of Law at the University of the Western Cape, member and former Chair of the UN Committee on the Rights of the Child, member and former chair of the African Committee of Experts on the Rights and Welfare of the Child) will deliver the key note speech this year.

 Frontiers of Children’s Rights provides a comprehensive children’s rights course, which takes a close look at contemporary children’s rights issues from a legal perspective accompanied by reflections from other academic disciplines, legal systems, local perceptions and realities.
 Themes include: juvenile justice, alternative care, protection and participation of children in (armed) conflict, emerging global issues and children's rights and digital technologies.

 To ensure active participation and exchange with teaching staff and fellow participants, a maximum of 40 participants will be admitted to this course.

 Why this Summer School?

 This course offers a unique opportunity to learn from leading academics and experts in the field of children’s rights and international law.
 The lectures and workshops are combined with a number of educational field trips; you will visit an NGO and the visit to the International Criminal Court in The Hague will introduce you to the law and practice of international criminal justice.
 The course also offers plenty of opportunities to network with fellow students and practitioners from all over the world.